Sagnac/streamsave/README.md

 ----

 `save_directory` sets the output file directory.
-Don't use quote marks or a trailing slash when specifying paths here.
+Paths with or without a trailing slash are accepted.
+Don't use quote marks when specifying paths here.

 Example: `save_directory=C:\User Directory`

 mpv double tilde paths `~~/` and home path shortcuts `~/` are also accepted.
-By default files are dumped in the current directory.
+By default files are dumped in the current / present working directory.

 ----